awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts-minimum-sdk.md

 + \.NET — [3\.3\.659\.1](https://github.com/aws/aws-sdk-net/releases/tag/3.3.659.1)
 + PHP — [3\.110\.7](https://github.com/aws/aws-sdk-php/releases/tag/3.110.7)

 Many popular Kubernetes add\-ons, such as the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) and the [ AWS Load Balancer Controller  The AWS Load Balancer Controller manages AWS Elastic Load Balancers for a Kubernetes cluster\.
 The controller provisions:   An AWS Application Load Balancer \(ALB\) when you create a Kubernetes `Ingress`\.
 An AWS Network Load Balancer \(NLB\) when you create a Kubernetes `Service` of type `LoadBalancer` using IP targets on 1\.18 or later Amazon EKS clusters\.
 If you're load balancing network traffic to instance targets, then you use the in\-tree Kubernetes load balancer controller and don't need to install this controller\.
 For more information about NLB target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers\.
 The controller was formerly named the *AWS ALB Ingress Controller*\.
 It is an [open source project](https://github.com/kubernetes-sigs/aws-load-balancer-controller) managed on GitHub\.
 This topic helps you install the controller using default options\.
 You can view the full [documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/) for the controller on GitHub\.
 Before deploying the controller we recommend that you review the prerequisites and considerations in [Application load balancing on Amazon EKS](alb-ingress.md) and [Network load balancing on Amazon EKS](load-balancing.md)\.
 Those topics also include steps to deploy a sample application that require the controller to provision AWS resources\.
 Prerequisite An existing cluster\.
 If you don't have an existing cluster, see [Getting started with Amazon EKS](getting-started.md)\.
 To deploy the AWS Load Balancer Controller to an Amazon EKS cluster In the following steps, replace the `<example values>` \(including `<>`\) with your own values\.
-Determine whether you have an existing IAM OIDC provider for your cluster\.View your cluster's OIDC provider URL\.
+Determine whether you have an existing IAM OIDC provider for your cluster\.
+View your cluster's OIDC provider URL\.

    ```
    aws eks describe-cluster --name <cluster_name> --query "cluster.identity.oidc.issuer" --output text